wp-plugins/slideshow-jquery-image-gallery/readme.txt

 by name for image you want to use.
 If you want to add new images to the slideshow, you need to upload them to the Wordpress media page.

-= Images are not showing up (but the rest of the slideshow is) =
+= The slideshow does not show up (but it's html tags are in the source code) =

 Often when images are not shown by the slideshow, there's a javascript error somewhere on the page and this error has caused javascript to break.
 For the slideshow to work again, this error needs to be fixed.
-Nobody likes an 'errory' website anyways.
+Check if any errors were thrown by opening Google Chrome or Firefox (with Firebug installed) and press the 'F12' key.
+Errors show in the console tab.

 = The slideshow does not show up / The slideshow looks like it's not styled =

-Most times the slideshow is called after the </head> tag, which means the scripts need to load in the footer of the website.
+Most times the slideshow is called after the '</head>' tag, which means the scripts need to load in the footer of the website.
 A theme that has no '<?php wp_footer(); ?>' call in it's footer will not be able to load the slideshow's scripts.